ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 information from the most recently sent packet to update the rate sample:

 ~~~~
-  /* Update rs when a packet is acknowledged. */
+  /* Update RS when a packet is acknowledged. */
   UpdateRateSample(Packet P):
     if (P.delivered_time == 0)
       return /* P already acknowledged */